masterzorgon/solana-frontend-development-course/README.md

 - [solana/web3.js](https://solana-labs.github.io/solana-web3.js/)
 - [Solana Wallet Adapter](https://github.com/solana-labs/wallet-adapter)

-The frameworks and tools used to build out these assignments were chosen because they are the tools real companies and startups are using in the blockchain industry to build out real production applications.
-Even though they may be new to you, becoming familiar with them will greatly benefit your hireability as a software engineer (both in, and beyond the blockchain industry)!
+The frameworks and tools used to build out these projects were carefully selected because they are the tools real companies are using in the blockchain industry to build out production applications.
+Even though they may be new to you, becoming familiar with them will greatly benefit your hireability as a software engineer (both within, and beyond the blockchain industry)!

 # Getting Started
 Navigate to a folder in your local environment and copy/paste the following commands into your terminal: